samuelhorn/prismic-field-migrator/README.md

 A script for moving fields to other fields within a Prismic repository.

-## To run
+Before running the script, make sure you have added the new fields to the slices you want to migrate fields on.

-### Environment
+## Environment

-1. Setup in .src/config.ts

-2. Create a .env.local file containing:
+Create a .env.local file containing:

 ```
 MIGRATION_TOKEN=
 REPOSITORY=
 API_KEY=
 ```

+## Configure the script

+Setup the config in in .src/config.ts, it is typed with explanations what each option does.

 ## Do a migration